 The model regions

-The Altranft Open-Air Museum will undergo extensive restructuring and become a model of an attractive regional museum.
-It will also become a focal point of cultural activities for the surrounding areas.
-To this end, the museum has begun cooperating with museums of local history, independent artists, schools and other organisations in the region.
+The Altranft Open-Air Museum is undergoing extensive restructuring to become a model of an attractive regional museum.
+It also aims to become a focal point of cultural activities for the surrounding areas.
+To this end, the museum cooperates with museums of local history, independent artists, schools and other organisations in the region.
 Over the coming five years, the museum will be restructured in such a way that the district and local municipalities will be able to continue financing the new model with their own resources.

 Southern Lower Saxony

-The town of Osterode is planning to restructure its municipal library and transform it into a place of encounter, education and culture.
+The town of Osterode is restructuring its municipal library and transforming it into a place of encounter, education and culture.
 Using a wide range of media in various languages and offering writing workshops, bilingual readings and intercultural theatre projects, the library aims to become a new cultural junction within the city and region.

-The Jacobson-Haus in Seesen, which housed the municipal library and several associations up until now, will be expanded into a venue for theatre productions, concerts and exhibitions, and include a community-oriented cultural office.
+The Jacobson-Haus in Seesen, which housed the municipal library and several associations up until now, is being expanded into a venue for theatre productions, concerts and exhibitions, including a community-oriented cultural office.
 The programme for the new centre is being jointly developed by public and private organisations, cultural associations and independent artists.
-The projects in Osterode and Seesen and their respective library directors will be in constant contact throughout the transformation process.
+The projects in Osterode and Seesen and their respective library directors are in constant contact throughout the transformation process.

 In the Swabian Alb, a project is underway to create a network of cultural institutions, in which large institutions act as “patrons” for smaller organisations and share their experience in developing projects and building cooperative partnerships.
 As European LEADER funding is allocated to cultural projects in an exemplary manner in Baden-Württemberg, the project focuses on training personnel in funding application procedures and anchoring these at the cultural organisations.